Associate Professor of Russian Studies

 Specializes in nineteenth- and twentieth-century Russian literature and culture

 Education: B.A. in English Literature, Wesleyan University (1993); Ph.D. in Slavic Languages and Literatures, Harvard University (2003)

 Areas of Interest: Prof. Chadaga’s work brings together such fields as Russian literature from the 18th century up through the present day, visual art, architecture, film, material culture, and the history of science.
-She has written and published on topics that include the relationship between religious discourse and electric light in the early Soviet period; mirrors as windows on Russian culture; illusion and ideology in Soviet subterranean spaces; and aviation as a source for the visual experiments of the Russian avant-garde; and the relationship between art and crime in Chekhov and Nabokov.
+She has written and published on topics that include the relationship between religious discourse and electric light in the early Soviet period; mirrors as windows on Russian culture; illusion and ideology in Soviet subterranean spaces; aviation as a source for the visual experiments of the Russian avant-garde; and the relationship between art and crime in Chekhov and Nabokov.

 Publications: Prof. Chadaga has published in the journals Russian Review, Slavic Review, and Studies in Twentieth and Twenty-First Century Literature.
 She has an essay in the edited volume Rites of Place: Public Commemoration in Russia and Eastern Europe.
-Her book Optical Play: Glass, Vision, and Spectacle in Russian Culture is forthcoming from Northwestern University Press, 2014) was shortlisted for the Historia Nova Prize for Best Book on Russian Intellectual and Cultural History.
+Her book Optical Play: Glass, Vision, and Spectacle in Russian Culture (Northwestern University Press, 2014) was shortlisted for the Historia Nova Prize for Best Book on Russian Intellectual and Cultural History.

-Current Projects: She is currently working on two projects: one on the intersections of creativity and crime in 19th and 20th century Russia, and one on the gender dimensions of contemporary protest art.
+Current Projects: She is currently working on two projects: one on the intersections of creativity and crime in 19th and 20th century Russia, and one on post-Soviet protest art.

 Personal: She enjoys creative writing, making mosaics, and scaling small mountains and big works of art (as seen here with a sculpture by Peter Rockwell outside the Norman Rockwell Museum in Lenox, Massachusetts)